MDO Plywood Price (2026): Per-Sheet Cost & Per-Pour Math

 What drives MDO plywood cost

 Five levers stack on top of each other.
 Overlay resin loading is the first.
-Standard MDO carries a 20–30 g/m² medium-density paper overlay.
-Premium HD MDO doubles that to roughly 60 g/m² and impregnates the kraft layer with phenolic resin, giving the purple-tinted face with a much harder casting surface.
+Standard APA-domestic kraft-overlay MDO carries a 20–30 g/m² medium-density paper overlay.
+Premium HD kraft-overlay MDO doubles that to roughly 60 g/m² and impregnates the kraft layer with phenolic resin, giving the purple-tinted face with a much harder casting surface.
 The resin is the biggest contributor to that $80–$100 range.

 Face count is the second.
 A 1S panel has overlay on one side; a 2S has it on both.
 The double-side panel costs more for the obvious reason but also for a less obvious one — 2S panels need tighter veneer grading on both faces, since the overlay only smooths small imperfections and large patches show through.